 What should you do if you are injured in a motorcycle accident?

 Your first priority is always your health – Seek out medical attention.

 Make sure the police are contacted.

 Injured Motorcyclists have two avenues to receive compensation:

 1) Accident benefits (PIP) – compensation for income loss and medical expenses, is available from your motorcycle insurance policy.
 Claiming these benefits should not increase your insurance rates.
 These benefits might also be available to your passenger.
 Theyare available regardless of fault.

 Applying for (PIP) Accident Benefits.After reporting the accident to your insurer they will send to you an application that must be completed.
 The Application allows the insurer to gather basic information: a description of the accident; injuries sustained; the names of treating doctors and hospitals; any medical and rehabilitation expenses needed or incurred; and, if any inability to work.

 You will also need to disclose any private and group health plans that are available to you.
 Some car insurance benefit schemes require you to access these plans before asking them to pay.

 2) Bringing a Lawsuit.
-Unfortunately Motorcyclists are commonly blamed for an accident.
-Insurers raise allegations of speeding, inattentiveness or recklessness you.
-You will need an experienced Attorney or Lawyer who understands both Motor Cycle accident cases and the complexities that arise if you are involved in an accident outside of your home state or province.
+Unfortunately Motorcyclists are commonly blamed for accidents.
+Insurers raise allegations of speeding, inattentiveness or recklessness.
+You will need an experienced Attorney or Lawyer who understands Motor Cycle accident cases and the complexities that arise if you are involved in an accident outside of your home province.

 Cross Border Accidents are very complicated.
 Each state has laws that determine your Tort rights.
 In addition there are strict time deadlines in which a claim must be filed against the at fault driver.
 If an action is not brought within the specified time, you will be prevented from doing so.